dapr/quickstarts/9.hello-docker-compose/README.md

 docker-compose up
 ```
 > If you want to change the dapr docker image used in the deployment, you can
-  set the env var `DAPR_IMAGE` and this will be used instead.
-This will generate
+  set the env var `DAPR_IMAGE` and this image is used instead.
+This generates
-  a `docker-compose.override.yml` file that you will want to remove when no longer
+  a `docker-compose.override.yml` file that you need to remove when no longer
-  needed.
+  required.

 ## Clean up